 The legacy $Y'C'BC'R$ non-constant luminance format is a colour-opponent based encoding scheme (in which signals are interpreted based on colour differences in an opposing manner) intended to separate luma from chroma information for the purposes of chroma subsampling (i.e. 4:2:2 and 4:2:0).
 High dynamic range and wide colour gamut content reveal the limitations of existing colour encoding methods.
 Errors that were previously small with standard dynamic range can become magnified.
-Recommendation ITU-R BT.2020 provides an alternative to $Y'C'BC'R$, i.e. the $Y'CC'BC'RC$ constant luminance format.
-This format resolves the issue of chroma leakage into the Y' luma signal, but does not solve the problem of luminance contamination of the C'{BC} and C'{RC} components.
-Recommendation ITU-R BT.2100 provides an alternative method for colour difference encoding called constant intensity, which is based on IPT colour space [17] developed by Ebner and Fairchild.
+Recommendation ITU-R BT.2020 provides an alternative to $Y'C'BC'R$ , i.e. the $Y'CC'{BC}C'{RC}$ constant luminance format.
+This format resolves the issue of chroma leakage into the Y' luma signal, but does not solve the problem of luminance contamination of the $C'{BC}$ and $C'{RC}$ components.
+The draft new Recommendation ITU-R BT.[HDR-TV] provides an alternative method for colour difference encoding called constant intensity, which is based on IPT colour space [17] developed by Ebner and Fairchild.

-8.1 Non-constant luminance (NCL) Y'C'BC'R
+8.1 Non-constant luminance (NCL) $Y'C'BC'R$

-$Y'C'BC'R$ is widely used for standard dynamic range content and requires a specific conversion based on the primaries being encoded and decoded.
-Recommendation ITU-R BT.2100 specifies PQ as a non-linearity to be used with the Recommendation ITU-R BT.2020 colour primaries.
-While $Y'C'BC'R$ performs satisfactorily in many cases, some limitations have emerged for its use in high dynamic range wide colour gamut scenarios.
+Y'C'BC'R is widely used for standard dynamic range content and requires a specific conversion based on the primaries being encoded and decoded.
+The draft new Recommendation ITU-R BT.[HDR-TV] specifies PQ as a non-linearity to be used with the Recommendation ITU-R BT.2020 colour primaries.
+While Y'C'BC'R performs satisfactorily in many cases, some limitations have emerged for its use in high dynamic range wide colour gamut scenarios.

-Limitations of $Y'C'{R}C'{R}$ with wide colour gamut and high dynamic range
+Limitations of $Y'C'BC'R$ with wide colour gamut and high dynamic range